 Alternate fuels (EBS) are a specially treated form of commercial and industrial wastes having a considerably higher calorific value than traditional household waste.

 The plant began operation in 2010 with two incineration lines.
-They can thermally exploit up to 384 000 tons of waste annually.
+A third incineration line was added at the beginning of 2019.
+They can thermally exploit up to 576 000 tons of waste annually.

 |Investment volume||160 million Euro|